 In 2015-2016 the Pigeon Creek channel was dredged by District personnel.
 The 2019 flood erosion and sloughing damage occurred on the left bank segment of Elk Creek Levee Project.
 The District sponsored an NRCS Emergency Watershed Protection Project to repair the flood damaged areas.
-NRCWS work is scheduled to be completed in 2021.
-Work has begun on the project and will be completed by 2022.
+The new levee on the left bank was completed in January 2022.
 This completes repairs on both sides of the 2.2 mile levee east of Jackson, damaged from flooding in 2011 and 2019.